GreenhouseCI/blog.greenhouseci.com/_posts/2016-05-05-android-testing-with-kotlin.md

 respectively, we might want to maintain sanity in our codebase and keep Kotlin tests in dedicated directories like `src/test/kotlin` and `src/androidTest/kotlin`.
 As these are directories are not detected as Android test locations by default (*yet?*), we need to make Gradle and Android Studio aware of them.
-This can be done  the `sourceSets` section with
+This can be done in the `sourceSets` section with

 ```groovy